determined-ai/determined/docs/training/hyperparameter/search-methods/hp-custom.rst

    hyperparameter space.

 To implement a custom hyperparameter tuning algorithm, subclass :class:`~determined.searcher.SearchMethod`, overriding its event handler methods.
-Note that overriding :meth:`~determined.searcher.SearchMethod.save_method_state` and :meth:`~determined.searcher.SearchMethod.load_method_state` of :class:`~determined.searcher.SearchMethod` is not mandatory.
-However, it is *recommended* as it enables fault tolerance.
+If you want to achieve fault tolerance and your search method carries any state in addition to the SearcherState passed into the event handlers, also override :meth:`~determined.searcher.SearchMethod.save_method_state` and :meth:`~determined.searcher.SearchMethod.load_method_state`.

 To run the custom hyperparameter tuning algorithm, you can use:

--  :class:`~determined.searcher.LocalSearchRunner` that executes on your machine,
+-  :class:`~determined.searcher.LocalSearchRunner` to run on your machine,
--  :class:`~determined.searcher.RemoteSearchRunner` that runs on a Determined cluster.
+-  :class:`~determined.searcher.RemoteSearchRunner` to run on a Determined cluster.

-Both Search Runners execute the custom hyperparameter tuning algorithm and start a multi-trial experiment on a Determined cluster.
+Both search runners execute the custom hyperparameter tuning algorithm and start a multi-trial experiment on a Determined cluster.

 The following sections explain the steps to take in order to implement and use a custom hyperparameter search algorithm.
-A detailed example can be found here:
+A detailed example can be found in :download:`asha_search_method.tgz </examples/asha_search_method.tgz>`.
-:download:`asha_search_method.tgz </examples/asha_search_method.tgz>`

 **********************************************
  Experiment Configuration for Custom Searcher
 **********************************************

-You have to specify "custom" searcher type in the experiment configuration:
+Specify the ``custom`` searcher type in the experiment configuration:

 .. code:: yaml